markdoc/docs/pages/docs/tags.md

 - `render`
 - `string`
-- Name of the output (e.g. HTML tag, React component name) to render
+- Name of the output (for example, HTML tag, React component name) to render

 ---